Pjarzabek/MoviesRuntimes/README.md

 __These are the times when you could think “Gosh, movies are getting ridiculously long lately”.
 Are they?
 I asked myself the same question.
 I discussed the matter with some fellow movie lovers.
 They had similar feelings.
 That wasn’t enough for me.
 I decided to use my data analysis skills to investigate this issue.
 In this article you can read what I have found out.__

 Final study is available in [Jupyter notebook]( https://github.com/Pjarzabek/MoviesRuntimes/blob/master/Are%20the%20movies%20getting%20longer.ipynb).
-You should read it if you want check what I’ve found.
+You should read it if you want to check what I’ve found.

 Two Python scripts to review my code are available here:
 + [movies_data.py]( https://github.com/Pjarzabek/MoviesRuntimes/blob/master/movies_data.py) – in this script the dataset was created and saved to csv.